 “I will be honest, and I apologize if what I say makes you uneasy.

 I am uncomfortable with all this wealth.
-Your home is not the most enormous mansion in Illinois; there are many far more elaborate.
+Your home is not the most expensive mansion in Illinois; many are far more elaborate.
 It’s just that our society is a zero-sum game.
 Somebody must have less to enable a house like this.

 I’ve lived in Chinatown for the last four years.
 Most people live paycheck-to-paycheck, always a few dollars away from eviction and homelessness.
 The gig economy and automation have eliminated nearly all the well-paying factory jobs, driving all those people into fewer and fewer low-paying service jobs.
-And yet, the number of billionaires keeps relentlessly increasing.
+And yet, the number of millionaires and billionaires keeps relentlessly increasing.

-When you live in desolation row, you feel their sense of hopelessness, their misery.
+When you live on desolation row, you feel their hopelessness and misery.
 Now I find myself dropped into a world that the hoi polloi despises, asking myself, ‘Do I deserve this.’”

 “In our society, Jane, the desire to become rich is the prime motivator of innovation and progress,” Pete Fieldstone said.